DavidWaligora/David-Waligora/README.md

 # David-Waligora
-Hello, my name is David Waligora and this repo holds my achievments
+Hello, my name is David Waligora and this repo holds my achievements.

 ## 🚀 Achievements
 ```bash